-The paper shrank to eight pages around the turn of the twentieth century, and became a daily upon its 1903 move to New York City, continuing at this rate and format until 1963.
-In 1899 Naoum was joined by his younger brother Salloum, who helped to innovate and modernize Arabic-language linotype printing.
+Al-Hoda was founded on February 22, 1898 by Naoum Antoun Mokarzel in Philadelphia, Pennsylvania and was moved to New York City in 1902, where it remained until it ceased publication.
+In 1899 Naoum was joined by his younger brother Salloum Antoun Mokarzel, who helped to innovate and modernize Arabic-language linotype printing.
 The typographic techniques pioneered by the Mokarzels became standards for Arabic-language newspapers around the world.
 Together, the brothers established a productive printing house which produced not only Al-Hoda but other journals, papers, and numerous books.

-In the 1910s, Naoum became increasingly involved in the movement for Lebanese independence, founding first the Lebanese Union and then the Lebanese League of Progress.
-During World War I, Al-Hoda published numerous articles calling upon the immigrant community to volunteer their military service in service not only to the United States, but also as an opportunity to shake off Turkish rule from the Levant.
+In the 1910s, Naoum became influential in the movement for Lebanese independence, founding first the Lebanese Union and then the Lebanese League of Progress.
+During World War I, Al-Hoda published numerous articles calling upon the immigrant community to volunteer their military service as an opportunity to shake off Turkish rule from the Levant.
 Naoum was a member of the Lebanese delegation to the Paris Peace Conference of 1919, and following independence he worked tirelessly to advance Lebanese politics and cultural identity.

-Naoum died in 1932, Naoum’s widow Rose Abillama Mokarzel took over management of Al-Hoda, hiring Najib Arida as editor.
+When Naoum died in 1932, Naoum’s widow Rose Abillama Mokarzel took over management of Al-Hoda, hiring Najib Arida as editor.
 However, the Great Depression threatened the newspaper’s financial stability.
-In order to save Al-Hoda, a coalition of influential figures in the Lebanese-American community came together under the Al-Hoda Company to purchase the paper.
-However, the corporation’s first published issues elicited such backlash from its readership that the newspaper was swiftly sold back to Salloum Mokarzel.
-Salloum gave up his own publishing endeavors to devote his time and efforts to restoring the prestige and financial stability of Al-Hoda-- a continuance of his brother’s legacy.
-During this time, Salloum became increasingly well-known, contributing to the Lebanese pavilion at the 1939 New York World’s Fair and serving as a dignitary at the 1946 opening of the United Nations.
-Salloum died in 1952.
-The bodies of both brothers were repatriated by the government of Lebanon, and are buried together in the family tomb in their native city of Freike, Lebanon.
+In order to save Al-Hoda, a coalition of influential figures in the Lebanese American community came together under the Al-Hoda Company to purchase the paper.
+The corporation’s first published issues elicited such backlash from its readership that the newspaper was swiftly sold back to Salloum Mokarzel.
+Salloum gave up his own publishing endeavors to devote his time and efforts to restoring the prestige and financial stability of Al-Hoda.
+Upon Salloum’s death in 1952 it was published by Salloum’s daughter Mary Mokarzel.